-To illustrate his point, Fine uses an example from John Grisham’s The Runaway Jury (a really stupid but entertaining movie), picking up the story where plaintiff’s personal injury lawyer is examining the witness, a former high-level tobacco-company employee, about a long-missing document that demonstrated the tobacco companies in the book/movie knew that nicotine was highly addictive.
+To illustrate his point, Fine uses an example from John Grisham’s The Runaway Jury (a stupid but entertaining movie), picking up the story where plaintiff’s personal injury lawyer is examining the witness, a former high-level tobacco-company employee, about a long-missing document that showed the tobacco companies in the book/movie knew that nicotine was highly addictive.

 “Q: And the next paragraph?”